The Real Adventures of Jonny Quest: Critical reception

 The quality of Quests traditional and computer animation split critics.
-The Toronto Star scathingly criticized the show for "facile plots heavily laced with jarring science fiction and incongruous computer animation", naming QuestWorld a "poorly explained techno-gimmick".
+Henry Mietkiewicz of the Toronto Star scathingly criticized the show for "facile plots heavily laced with jarring science fiction and incongruous computer animation", naming QuestWorld a "poorly explained techno-gimmick".
 Le Figaro concurred but praised QuestWorld for capturing the attention of young viewers.
-The Star praised QuestWorld but regarded traditional sequences as "flat and textureless, with minimal characterization, unnaturally stiff movement, and poor execution of shading and shadow".
+He praised QuestWorld but regarded traditional sequences as "flat and textureless, with minimal characterization, unnaturally stiff movement, and poor execution of shading and shadow".
 Ted Cox of the Chicago Daily Herald agreed that animated motion was sometimes "remarkably uneven" but lauded realistic imagery like "the play of light on the ocean".
 TV Guide also found the animation somewhat flat but considered the sound effects and backgrounds to be state-of-the-art.

 Special effects director Alberto Menache criticized QuestWorld in Understanding Motion Capture for Computer Animation and Video Games, considering it a mistake-laden failure.
 He explained that the size difference between the motion capturers and the characters caused unsteady animation and shaking, consequently mismatching interaction with props and uneven terrain.
 Menache blamed the show's budget, which did not allow for digital post-production and review; producers instead expected "plug-and-play" results straight from the capture studio.
 Menache concluded that the QuestWorld sequences suffered from a "pipeline set up for mass production" with little testing or planning.
 Quests Senior Vice President of Production Sherry Gunther admitted that the motion capture technology was "a little crude" and best suited for broad movements.
 Menache was less critical of the facial capture, considering it "medium-quality" but still unacceptable given H-B's resources.
 These criticisms mirrored the comments of Buzz F/X animator Francois Lord, who cited inexperienced Montreal animators and rushed production schedules.
 He pointed out that Blur Studios had more time, money, and experience for season two's sequences.

 The show's sound was warmly received by the industry.
 Episodes "Nuclear Netherworld" and "Alien in Washington" were nominated respectively for music and sound editing Golden Reel Awards in 1997, and the entire series was nominated for an animated sound editing Golden Reel Award in 1998.
 Real Adventures was also nominated for a 1997 Daytime Emmy Award for music direction and composition.